-One of the variations in recovery from substance use disorders involves differences in how one's relationship with psychoactive drugs is changed.
+One of the variations in recovery from substance disorders involves use differences in the ways in which one's relationship with psychoactive drugs is changed.
 The scientific literature on the resolution of AOD problems documents three such variations.
 Abstinence-based recovery has historically been the culturally prescribed approach to the resolution of severe AOD problems.
 This approach, which has guided mainstream addiction treatment in the United States in the modern era, calls for complete and sustained cessation of one's primary drug(s) and the non-medical use of other psychoactive drugs (with nicotine and caffeine historically excepted).
-Over the past several decades, scientific evidence has grown on moderatedapproaches to AOD problem resolution.
-Moderation-based recovery (the sustained deceleration of AOD use to a subclinical level--continued AOD use that no longer meets DSM-IV criteria for substance abuse or dependence) has triggered great debates in America, spanning the 1976 Rand Report1, the extended controversies over Mark and Linda Sobell's research at Patton State Hospital2, and later controversies surrounding
+Over the past several decades, scientific evidence has grown on moderated approaches to AOD problem resolution.
+Moderation-based recovery (the sustained deceleration of AOD use to a subclinical level - continued AOD use that no longer meets DSM-IV criteria for substance abuse or dependence) has triggered great debates in America, spanning the 1976 Rand Report1, the extended controversies over Mark and Linda Sobell's research at Patton State Hospital2, and later controversies surrounding Moderation Management, a moderation-based mutual support group (Kishline, 1994).
+There has also been growing interest in medication-assisted recovery (the use of medically monitored pharmacological adjuncts to support recovery from addiction, e.g., detoxification agents, stabilizing agents, aversive agents, antagonizing agents, anti-craving agents, or psychoactive drugs prescribed for the treatment of co-occurring physical or psychiatric disorders).